sharmaeklavya2/concepdag/readme.md

   A static website can be faster.
 * Deploying an instance of a dynamic website is either difficult or costly.
 * Metacademy allows easy content updation.
 ConcepDAG can't do that (yet).

+## Freedom to use

+&copy; 2021 Eklavya Sharma

+All code is licensed under the [MIT license](https://choosealicense.com/licenses/mit/).
+This roughly means that you are free to use, modify and distribute this code.